gjbex/Scientific-C-plus-plus/source-code/UsingCLibraries/README.md

     differential equations, and to find the extremum of the range function.
 1. `minimum.cpp`: very simple example using Brent's method to compute the minimum of a quadratic function.
-1. `Makefile`: make file to build the application.
+1. `CMakeLists.txt`: CMake configuration file to build the application.